Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/architecture.md

 In a local deployment, Team Foundation Server has its own set of default groups and permissions that you can set at the project, collection, or server level.
 You can create custom groups and customize permissions at group and individual levels.
 However, users or groups that you add to Team Foundation Server are not automatically added to two components on which local deployments of Team Foundation Server can depend: SharePoint Products and Reporting Services.
 If your deployment uses these programs, you must add users and groups to them and grant the appropriate permissions before those users or groups will function correctly across all operations in Team Foundation Server.
 For more information, see [Manage users or groups in TFS](/vsts/security/permissions).

 For hosted deployments, access is controlled through a combination of Microsoft accounts and team membership.
-For more information, see the [VSTS overview](/vsts/overview).
+For more information, see the [Azure DevOps Services overview](/vsts/overview).

 <a name="network-ports-protocols"></a>